AN OPEN LETTER TO ALL PROSPECTIVE SELF-PREPARATORY CADETS

 Your Administrative Responsibilities: It is up to you to provide NMMI and the service academy you are applying to with certain documents.
 It is important that we have a copy of your eight semester (final) transcript as soon as it is available.
 It MUST state that you a high school graduate.
 If you have attended college, took college classes in high school, or took the AP exam in any course, please make sure to include that information as well.
 Your transcripts, copies of test scores, physical information including the qualifying letter from DoDMERB, copy of birth certificate etc. should be sent to the NMMI Admissions office.
 Remember that the service academy you are applying to, by federal law, has to have proof that you are a high school graduate.
 Please make sure they have a copy of you final transcript also.

-Your Attitude and Motivation: You may have noticed that the word “your” is an important part of each of the above paragraphs.
+Your Attitude and Motivation: This is possibly the most important part of your preparation.
+You may have noticed that the word “your” is an important part of each of the above paragraphs.
 If you want to go to an Academy, you have a lot of work ahead of you.
-We can guide, advise, and recommend.
-You do the actual work.
+The staff and faculty at NMMI will guide, advise, and provide recommendations to you all along the way.
+You must do the actual work.
 You are the only one who truly commands your own destiny.
+A good attitude and positive approach will certainly help, and if you don't get in the first time, keep trying.
+The academies like to see persistence and determination in their candidates.

 LTC Jonathan Graff